 For a brief introductory review of the tumor and CAR T-cell action, see these related slideshows:

-CAR T-Cell FDA Approval: Down to the Wire
+CAR T-Cell FDA Approval: Status Update

 What is KTE-C19?